pessolato/pessolato.github.io/content/posts/go-str-map-microbench/index.md

 BenchmarkTranscribeDnaToRnaRunes-24      1000000               529.3 ns/op             0 B/op          0 allocs/op
 ```

-Next, I simplified the functions to focus solely on counting nucleotides.
+Next, I simplified the functions for counting nucleotides, in case there were other things the compiler was not liking about the original solution.
+I also modernized the for loop (`for i := range len(s)`) of the byte iteration.

 ```go
 func CountNucleotidesByByteIndex(dna string) map[byte]int {